-Data migration is more than just moving records from one system to another.
-It is, in fact, a challenging and time-consuming task that demands ample planning along with a good understanding of the previous system.
+Data migration for Salesforce is more than just moving records from one system to another.
+It is, in fact, a challenging and time-consuming task that demands loads of planning along with a good understanding of the previous system.
 Poor data mapping can lead to the eventual loss of important data and critical functionality.
-There can also be other, more unexpected effects of a careless migration on existing data and rules and all of this can become even more troublesome when you are migrating into a running instance that is already in use as opposed to a new one.
-Therefore, even when importing thousands of records, you have to be sure that each and every one of your records have been transferred.
+There can also be other, more unexpected effects of a careless migration on existing data and rules.
+All of this can become even more troublesome when you are migrating into a running instance that is already in use as opposed to a new one.
+Therefore, even when importing thousands of records, you have to be sure that each and every one of your records has been transferred.

 The factors that need to be considered during data migration may vary depending on the complexity of your source data.
-However, for any data set, you can avoid having to constantly go back and forth to make sure all data is imported by following the standard protocol of planning, migrating and testing.
-While these steps are absolutely essential, it is equally important to avoid the following mistakes:
+However, for any data set, you can avoid having to go back and forth.
+Make sure all data is imported by following the standard protocol of:

-You might know how to go about a data migration but stakeholders are the ones who are fully familiar with the structure and flow of the data.
+You might know how to go about a salesforce data migration but stakeholders are the ones who are familiar with the structure and flow of the data.
 Only they can tell exactly what kind of issues the data may run into during migration.
-You might need to make modifications in the fields or validation rules or even your overall approach accordingly.
+You might need to make modifications in the fields or validation rules or even your approach.

-You might be used to always importing accounts before contacts or opportunities as a standard that is reinforced everywhere, but taking care of the ordering of custom objects in accordance with the relationships they have with each other is also equally important.
-Along with the ordering of objects, you will also need to include the fields of each object into other objects multiple times to make sure that all the lookup relationships are set up.
+You might be used to always importing accounts before contacts or opportunities as a standard.
+But, taking care of the ordering of custom objects under the relationships they have with each other is also important.
+Along with the ordering, you will also need to include the fields of each object into other objects to make sure that all the relationships are set up.

-Even if you have planned the migration well and cleansed data beforehand, importing all data in the production environment the very first time is never recommended.
+Even if you have planned the data migration for your salesforce beforehand, importing all your data in one go is not recommended.
 It is preferable to migrate a small subset of your data in a sandbox so that all issues are exposed at an early stage.
 This will allow you to make any required fixes easily.
 You might have to repeat this step several times until all issues have been resolved.

 4 – Mapping irrelevant data fields

-While it might be necessary to add fields such as Legacy ID or User ID in your source data, getting rid of unnecessary fields that are used by only very few records is an important step in the mapping process for your salesforce data migration.
+It is necessary to add fields such as Legacy ID or User ID in your source data.
+But getting rid of unnecessary fields that are used by only very few records is an important step in the mapping process for your salesforce data migration.

 5 – Forgetting to review active workflows and triggers.

-Prior to a data import, you must check if you need to disable any active workflows or triggers that affect the objects in migration.
+Prior to a data import, you must check if you need to disable any active workflows or triggers that affect the objects in your data migration.
 It is possible that you end up sending hundreds or thousands of unwanted emails to customers during the process if workflows or triggers are still active.
 You should also check to see if any validation rules need to be added, modified or deleted.

 6 – Not testing in the end.